SolClaude33/paluagent/replit.md

 ### Feature Specifications
 - **BNB Wallet Authentication**: Users must connect a BNB Chain wallet to send messages, integrating with MetaMask/Web3 wallets.
 WalletContext manages global authentication state with secure validation and event listeners.
 - **Live Viewer Counter**: The server tracks and broadcasts real-time active WebSocket connections to all clients.
+- **Text-to-Speech Narration**: Max's responses are narrated using OpenAI TTS (model: tts-1, voice: "alloy").
+Audio is generated server-side, converted to base64, and auto-played in the browser.
+Animation syncs with audio duration using custom 'maxAudioEnded' event, maintaining 'talking' animation while speaking and returning to 'idle' when finished.
 - **Contract Address Display**: Displays a BNB Chain smart contract address with copy-to-clipboard functionality and toast notifications.
 - **Giggles Academy Integration**: Incorporates Max Rabbit stickers and Giggles Academy logos as decorative elements throughout the UI, with dynamic animations and text references.
 - **High-Contrast Design**: Implements a clean, professional design with pure white backgrounds, dark gray foregrounds, and vibrant colors (BNB Chain yellow, blue, green, red) used sparingly for accents and active states.
+Dark mode inverts colors with dark backgrounds (9% lightness) and light text (92% lightness).
 - **Language**: All application content, AI personality, and UI text are in English.

 ## External Dependencies

 **AI Services:**
-- OpenAI API (GPT-3.5-turbo)
+- OpenAI API (GPT-3.5-turbo for chat, TTS-1 for voice narration)
 - Anthropic API (Claude Haiku)

 **Database:**